swfiua/gotu/docs/cberry.rst

 frame.

 I have done simulations that show that the observed waves are commensurate with the observed waves, based on Rourke's model.
+It will clearly be worthwhile to look at pulsar observations through the lens of Rourke's model, using the Sciama Principle to model the galactic potential.

 Returning to the pulsar observations, where orbits are observed to be decaying according to the Kerr metric.